 Spam comments are displayed on a spam queue where you can approve them if you want.
 Some plugins even let you block commenters from particular nations and only allow comments published in the language you have chosen.

-It is advisable to select a plugin that requires IP validation of all commenters.
+It is advisable to select an anti spam plugin that requires IP validation of all commenters.
 There are several premium and free plugins to pick from, and you only have to match your needs with the features of your plugin of choice.

 How Does Spam Work?